Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week1/Neural Networks/readme.md

 * `Numpy`: Go through numpy resources we provided in Intro to ML section.
 * `Weight Intialization`: https://towardsdatascience.com/weight-initialization-techniques-in-neural-networks-26c649eb3b78

-Maybe some of the stuff may look overwhelming but it's just implementation of everything you have learned so far.
+Maybe some of the stuff may look overwhelming but its just implementation of everything you have learned so far.
 Go thorugh codes, debug them and understand.
 If you face any problem don't hesitate to ask in group.
 Best of luck!

 **Submission Link:** https://forms.gle/CGFXf7MgTjVC8Af9A